GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-We need to be super careful with AI.
-Potentially more dangerous than nukes.
+Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.

-~ Elon Musk
+~ Edsger W. Dijkstra
 <pre>

 </pre>